How to Make WWWow with

 What Is Jamstack?

-Jamstack Sites vs Other Web Development Stacks
+Jamstack Meaning In Comparison To Other Web Development Stacks

 Jamstack is a bit of a modern web development stack.
 The software development stack is a set of tools used to develop web apps and sites.
 While it may seem that there's nothing special that distinguishes Jamstack from other frameworks, there actually is.
 And that is — Jamstack is static but at the same time, it's dynamic.